Severson-Group/AMDC-Hardware/docs/expansionPort.md

 2. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
 Typical propagation delay of the interface is 7ns.

-3. Eliminate common-mode noise using an isolation barrier for isoSPI and also provides electric isolation for safety.
+3. Eliminate common-mode noise using an isolation barrier for isoSPI and also provides electrical isolation for safety.

 ## Block Diagram / External Connections